New Jersey Veterinary Practices Declawing Study

 47- Mercerville Animal Hospital- Declaw/spay is $518.20 and declaw for the 3 yr old cat is $394.
 When asked which doctor is the best for the declaws and is the most skilled, employee recommended Dr Stevens and said she “amputated my one cat’s leg.” (because of an accident) Employee said this vet does “many declaws.”
 When asked how do they do the declaw, they say, “they just clip the nails back as far as they can.”
 Asked if declawing is bad for a cat.
 Said there are a lot of “discrepancies” about declawing.

 48- Animal Hospital of Clinton Perryville- – Declaw is $341 and declaw/spay is $567 Asked about the procedure and they put the doctor who does the declaws on the phone, Dr Ross.
 He reassured cat owner that the cats stay two nights, get pain meds, they give you Purina’s Yesterday’s News cat litter, and it usually “goes very well.”
 Said that the declawed cats, “usually go home feeling really good. “ Said that he’s done around 50 declaws and had only one cat hold it’s paw up and said maybe it was from nerves or phantom pain but that went away in 6 months.
 Said that he uses a scalpel and compared it to your finger and that he takes the “last part.”
 When the cat owner asked if cats need their claws or that part for their health or well being, he said, “ No, they do very well without it.”
 Said that an older cat might take longer healing, have trauma both mental or physical.
 Said that he has done 5 adult cat declaws and they had no problems.
-Said he’s been doing them for 10 yrs and is “comfortable doing them.”
-Not one mention of the humane alternatives and didn’t ask why cat owner wanted the declaw.
+Employee said he’s been doing them for 10 yrs and is “comfortable doing them.”
+Not one mention of the humane alternatives and they never asked why the cat owner wanted the declaw.

 49- VCA- Toms River Animal Hospital-AAHA hospital- Told cat owner they can discuss having a declaw surgery with Dr during an exam, Dr will quote price for a 2 paw only.
 Said both cats would be fine to have declaw at Dr’s discretion.
 Asked how many declaws do they do, employee said, “ a fair amount, did 2 last week.”
 Asked if there are any complications or negative long term problems with a declaw procedure and they said, “no but there is always some risk with every surgery.”